W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ::: details Substituted
 Your own state of mind is a good example of how the ego was made.
 ²When you threw knowledge away it is as if you never had knowledge.
-³That you threw knowledge away is so apparent that one need only recognise that you threw knowledge away, to see that throwing knowledge away does happen.
+³That you threw knowledge away is so apparent that one need only recognize that you threw knowledge away, to see that throwing knowledge away does happen.
 ⁴If throwing knowledge away occurs in the present, why is it surprising that throwing knowledge away occurred in the past?
 ⁵Surprise is a reasonable response to the unfamiliar, though hardly a reasonable response to something that occurs with such persistence.
 ⁶But do not forget that the mind need not throw knowledge away, even though the mind does throw away knowledge now.